 As for the output, evaluating a triple-sec straight is challenging.
 If you lined up three final products of intensity varying by 10% it would take a savant to differentiate them.
 Hypothesizing beforehand, it is hard to say how the birectifier fractions will differ.
 On the one hand fractions are magnified, but on the other hand defining character also get spread out across fractions making it easier to evaluate.

-Merory describes the use of lots of botanicals in his orange liqueur.
+Merory describes the use of numerous botanicals in his orange liqueur.
 Will any of them be recognizable like in gin analysis?
 Will the birectifier unobscure their subliminal nature and teach us how to use them?

 Grand “M” Type Flavor MF 257 (Continental Formula)